sharkmaul/SoloFolio/README.md

 4. Under Appearance > Menus, make a menu and assign it to the home container.

-5. Under Settings > Media, set the Large size to 900 x 600.
-This is the default size for galleries and blog posts.
+5. Under Settings > Media, set the Thumbnail size to 150 (w) 100 (h), Medium size to 300 (w) 200 (h), and Large size to 900 (w) 600 (h).

-6. When uploading images, size to fit 1800x1200 and ~450kb file size.
-This image will be used in full screen mode and on supported retina devices.
+6. Upload images at least 1800x1200 in size at full JPG quality, not to exceed 2mb.
+SoloFolio will handle the rest.

 USING THE GALLERY

 SoloFolio piggy-backs on the built-in WordPress gallery manager.
 The [gallery] shortcode will accept the following variables:

+type: slideshow, super, side-scroll, vert-scroll (default: slideshow)

 captions : true, false (default: true)